-Unlike the older methods, SMT technique utilizes smaller and light-weight components that make the entire PCB more compact, slender and convenient to use along with greater energy and functionality.
+Maximum Usability: Unlike the older methods, SMT technique utilizes smaller and light-weight components that make the entire PCB more compact, slender and convenient to use along with greater energy and functionality.
 Being lightweight and smaller, these PCBS can be conveniently used in a wide array of advanced electronic products and devices including laptops, smart phones and other smaller and portable electronic devices.
-No wonder why SMT technique is widely accepted by most OEM machinery designers and engineers.
+No wonder why surface mount technology technique is widely accepted by most OEM machinery designers and engineers.

 It requires no special training: Some people have misconceptions regarding SMT technique that the same requires some sort of special training or advanced and expensive equipment to assemble and other rare components.
 Whereas the truth is that SMT technique does not require any special training and can be done flawlessly with practice, proper knowledge, steady hand and good eyesight.
 Besides, a good pair of tweezers and some sort of magnification is required.